82 cents. 82 measly cents.

 While individual instances of discrimination may absolutely exist, the law and data simply don't support the idea that our society as a whole values women's work less than men's.
 And though the people who fight for "fair pay" may have women's best interests at heart, trying to slay the non-existent bogeyman of systemic, sexist workplace discrimination has some potentially negative consequences.
 Convincing women that the system is biased against them is hardly the way to inspire them to succeed in the workplace, because after all, doesn't it seem futile to invest time playing a rigged game?
 Additionally, efforts to legislate equal pay measures that already exist could be much better spent addressing the real issues at the heart of the pay gap.

 As both an egalitarian and a capitalist, I love the idea of women using their talents to help provide for their families.
 So why not spend more time educating students - of both genders - about the reality of things like salaries and working hours when it comes to their future careers?
 If financial security is something young women and men are concerned about, they should have the tools and knowledge to compare different paths before making educational and work choices that affect the rest of their lives.
-And furthermore, based on the numbers, it looks like all Americans, but especially women, need to become familiarized with how important salary negotiations are in the job market.
+Furthermore, based on the numbers, it looks like all Americans, but especially women, need to become familiarized with how important salary negotiations are in the job market.

-Blaming systemic, sex-based discrimination has in a way become the default response for many women who feel like they aren't reaching their full earning potential.
+Blaming systemic, sex-based discrimination has become the default response for many women who feel like they aren't reaching their full earning potential.
 But failing to address the choices that we as women make that contribute to the pay gap is unlikely to bring any meaningful change to our work lives.
 Victimhood is not a good look, and it's certainly not empowering.
 The most empowering thing we can do is recognize that higher salaries are out there, but it's up to us to chase them.